EmmaSteinman/project3/src/userprog/lab2doc.md

 > B9: Why did you choose to implement access to user memory from the
 > kernel in the way that you did?

+We chose to implement our argument-validating `check_address()` function using functions from userprog/pagedir.c and threads/vaddr.h because it was relatively simple, compared to the other approach presented in the assignment.
+While our approach likely requires a bit more code inside the system call handler, the calls to `check_address()` are not particularly obtrusive and are separate from the functions that actually implement the system calls.
+Our approach was also quick to write and debug.

+The system calls that access the file system work with the provided list library, and use provided file system functions to actually access the files.
+By mostly using provided resources, we decreased the chance of mistakes that could cause our system calls to let processes execute illegal instructions or access illegal memory.

 > B10: What advantages or disadvantages can you see to your design
 > for file descriptors?

 The file descriptors that we implemented is based on the doubly-linked list class in the kernel library.
 Every thread has a list of open file descriptor that keep track of all open file by this thread.
-The advantage of this implementation is that since these file descriptor lists are seperated under each thread, no thread can mess with files opened by other thread by using the fd number they are not supposed to use.
-The disadvantage might be that there will be some slight overhead whenever we want to access file since we are using doubly-linked list for every thread in the system.
+The advantage of this implementation is that since these file descriptor lists are separated under each thread, no thread can mess with files opened by other thread by using the fd number they are not supposed to use.
+The disadvantage might be that there will be some slight memory overhead whenever we want to access file since we are using doubly-linked list for every thread in the system.
+We also have to traverse a thread's list of files each time we make a system call that accesses the file system, which may slow down these calls, especially for threads that are accessing lots of files.

 > B11: The default tid_t to pid_t mapping is the identity mapping.
 > If you changed it, what advantages are there to your approach?